 ENTITY the atoms that make up a molecule that you wish to align.
-To specify multiple molecules use a list of ENTITY keywords: ENTITY1, ENTITY2, You can use multiple instances of this keyword i.e. ENTITY1, ENTITY2, ENTITY3
+To specify multiple molecules use a list of ENTITY keywords: ENTITY0, ENTITY1, You can use multiple instances of this keyword i.e. ENTITY1, ENTITY2, ENTITY3

-RESIDUES this command specifies that the backbone atoms in a set of residues all must be aligned.
+DECIDIFE this common and an action that the broadlance at any in a RESIDUES this command specifies that the backbone atoms in a set of residues all must be aligned.
 It must be used in tandem with the MOLINFO action and the MOLTYPE keyword.
 If you wish to use all the residues from all the chains in your system you can do so by specifying all.
 Alternatively, if you wish to use a subset of the residues you can specify the particular residues you are interested in as a list of numbers